Difficulty

 • At least somewhat resistant to bacterial spot.

-Ranger is supposedly one of the more cold hardy, frost resistant peach varieties, but I can hardly find any information about it.
+Ranger is supposedly one of the more cold hardy, frost resistant peach varieties, but I can't find much information about it.

 Redhaven